1969’s Best Rock Albums

 That was probably to be expected for a generation still reeling from shocking assassinations and an ever-escalating war.
 So, too, was a move toward nostalgia for the old ways.
 Bob Dylan went country, even as his old backing musicians in the Band released a determinedly homespun self-titled masterpiece.
 The Byrds also splintered, with two members breaking away to form the Americana-focused Flying Burrito Brothers.

-All of it is woven together in the complex story that was 1969.
-The above gallery counts down the best rock albums from this turning-point year.
+All of it is woven together in the complex story that was 1969, as we count down staff-selected favorites from this turning point year: